expenture/Expense/README.md

 So, the recommended method for updating resourse is using `PATCH` requests.
 Only the attributes specified in the request will be updated, while others remain unchanged.

-For this reason, the `PUT` method are not provided for some APIs.
+For this reason, `PUT` methods are not provided for some APIs.

 #### Value Unit